dotnet/source-build/Documentation/README.md

 Should I checkout src/corefx to the expected commit 5b7674e4ae5cc782e99f50b2919dfdeb29106a46 [N]o / [y]es / [q]uit
 ```

-After you've pulled the changes, before you build, in your `source-build` repo just add the changes with, `git add src/corefx` and/or `git add src/coreclr`.
+You can set `SOURCE_BUILD_SKIP_SUBMODULE_CHECK=1` environment variable or after you've pulled the changes, before you build, in your `source-build` repo just add the changes with, `git add src/corefx` and/or `git add src/coreclr`.

 Once the build is done, we will have a .NET Runtime containing the `Hashtable.PNSE()` API that can be used with our local cli in .NET Core projects.